thedylone/unity-drone-simulator/README.md

 ## Eagle Concept

-A 'Hunter' Drone is flying above the 'Target' Drone, with its camera facing vertically down.
+An 'Eagle' Drone is flying above the 'Target' Drone, with its camera facing vertically down.
 The height between the 2 drones is the Separation Distance of the drones.
-The Hunter Drone's height is fixed at `55m`, while adjusting the Separation Distance will move the Target Drone's vertical position.
+The Eagle Drone's height is fixed at `55m`, while adjusting the Separation Distance will move the Target Drone's vertical position.
 For example, with a Separation Distance of `20m`, the Target Drone will be placed at `35m`.

 ![EagleDiagram](images/eagle.gif)

-In this application, the user is looking from the Hunter Drone's Camera's Point of View, and is able to move the Target Drone with Keyboard Controls (WASD).
+In this application, the user is looking from the Eagle Drone's Camera's Point of View, and is able to move the Target Drone with Keyboard Controls (WASD).

 ---